Abraxas618/TetraCodex/README.md

 🧠 In short:
 CITADEL-Q™ isn’t just a security checklist —

 It’s a post-linear defense philosophy baked into your Codex mesh from the start.

+📚 See supporting documentation in [`/docs`](./docs/index.md) for biometric trials, projection simulations, ZKP circuits, and FPGA benchmark planning.

 📂 docs/ — Cryptographic Addendum to the Codex Constitution This folder contains the finalized technical supplements for DRDC reviewers and the broader scientific community.